 Stands for the 'Annual Equivalent Rate'.
 This formula tells you what the interest rate would be if the interest earned by your savings was added to the amount you have in savings at the end of each year.
 A higher AER means your savings will earn more interest.

 Stands for 'Annual Percentage Rate'.
 This tells you how much, per year, you will pay on a loan or credit.
 It is given as a percentage, and includes any fees and additional costs you'll need to pay back for that particular transaction.
 In general, the lower the APR, the less expensive a loan is.

 A debt or payment that has not been paid.
 When a customer doesn’t make a repayment which they previously agreed to make, they can be said to be ‘in arrears’ with the lender.

-Belongings that are of value to you, or that provide you with an income.
+Your belongings that are of value, or that provide you with an income.

 Attachment of earnings order

 This order tells your employer to take money out of your wages and use it to pay off your debt.
-Your employer sends the money to the court, who then sends the money to your creditor.
-Employers charge £1 per deduction to do this, along with the amount the court requires you to pay.
+Your employer sends the money to the court, which then sends the money to your creditor.
+Most employers charge £1 per deduction to do this, along with the amount the court requires you to pay.

 To deal with debts when you cannot pay them off.
 You can file a petition yourself to be declared bankrupt, or you can be declared bankrupt by the people you owe money to (your creditors).
 When you are declared bankrupt, any assets you've got can be sold to pay off your creditors.